42yeah/EoS/_posts/2020-2-11-nostalgia-hits-hard.md

 So after I woke up from the dream, instead of letting it go, I searched around the Internet and found [this](https://www.theodysseyonline.com/what-to-do-when-nostalgia-hits-hard), and it tells me to embrace it.
 I thought about the high school life, for a moment, and it feels like I was there.
 There are girls who I have a crush on, girls who have a crush on me (really?), all sorts of obviously-unhygenic-but-delicious restaurants, and of course, friends.
 I guess high school is nice for me because I am not bullied, and things tend to go my way.
 It feels good to make some true friends in high school.
 And I love you guys!
 Well, they probably won't be able to know I wrote this anyway; they don't even know I have a blog.

-Confession done!
+Alrighty, confession done!
 Well, to be fair, if I could live in high school again, I will note to myself that I should really focus on mathematics.
 Then I guess I could end up in a better university!
 Even though ending in this university is already kinda sorta miracle for me.

 ## References